Echoes from the Cloister, 1969

 illuminating their most treasured texts".

-electronic scriptorium, a studio with several pen plotters, scribes,
+electronic scriptorium, a studio with several pen plotters, my "scribes",

 for executing my coded instructions.
 The ideas used to introduce